Miya Bholat Miya Bholat

 • Flag overdue maintenance before it becomes a failure

 AUTOsist's fleet preventive maintenance schedules feature centralizes service tracking, ensuring no vehicle falls through the cracks.
-When maintenance visibility improves, breakdown risk decreases — and that directly impacts safety outcomes.
+When maintenance visibility improves, breakdown risk decreases, and that directly impacts safety outcomes.

-Driver Behavior Monitoring and Coaching
+Best Practice #4: Driver Behavior Monitoring and Coaching

 Technology has transformed fleet safety.